-This User's Guide provides additional guidance to the user on the various data inputs that must be entered into the ERSP Calculator regarding the skimming configuration being evaluated, and further explains the Calculator results.
+This User Manual provides additional guidance to the user on the various data inputs that must be entered into the ERSP Calculator regarding the skimming system configuration being evaluated, and further explains the Calculator results.

-The ERSP Calculator was developed by Genwest Systems, Inc. in consultation with U.S. Department of the Interior, Bureau of Safety and Environmental Enforcement (BSEE) and the United States Coast Guard.
+The ERSP Calculator was originally developed by Genwest Systems Inc. in consultation with and with funding from the U.S. Department of the Interior, Bureau of Safety and Environmental Enforcement (BSEE) and the United States Coast Guard.